-- Hours are 8 a.m. until sunset, 365 days a year. - An entrance fee is required.
-Additional user fees may apply. - All plants, animals and park property are protected.
-Collection, destruction or disturbance is prohibited. - Pets are permitted in designated areas only.
-Pets must be kept on a handheld leash no longer than six feet and well-behaved at all times. - Fishing, boating and ground fires are allowed in designated areas only.
-A Florida fishing licences is require..
-Fireworks and hunting are prohibited in all Florida state parks. - Fireworks and hunting are prohibited. - Alcoholic beverage consumption is allowed in designated areas only. - Become a volunteer.
-Inquire at the ranger station. - For camping information, contact Reserve America at 800-326-3521 or - TDD 888-433-0287 or visit ReserveAmerica.com.
-Florida state parks are committed to providing equal access for visitors to all facilities and programs.
-If you need assistance to enable your participation, please contact staff at any ranger station or call 850-245-3076 (Voice) or 711 (Florida Relay Service).
+- Hours are 8 a.m. until sunset, 365 days a year. - An entrance fee is required. - All plants, animals and park property are protected. - Pets are permitted in designated areas only.
+Pets must be kept on a leash no longer than 6 feet and well behaved at all times. - Fishing, boating, swimming and fires are allowed in designated areas only.
+A Florida fishing license is required. - Fireworks and hunting are prohibited. - Alcoholic beverage consumption is allowed in designated areas only. - Become a volunteer.
+Inquire at the ranger station. - For camping information, contact Reserve America at (800) 326-3521 or (866) I CAMP FL or TDD (888) 433-0287 or visit ReserveAmerica. com. - Florida's state parks are committed to providing equal access to all facilities and programs.
+Should you need assistance to enable your participation, please contact the ranger station.